 - Explicitly, persistently and consistently message what is new and important about your research.
 There are three places where you should do this, namely: (a) the cover letter, (b), the abstract, and (c) the article itself (introduction and conclusion).

 - Highlight what is unique about your research or teaching context, which makes it worth investigating.
-Also highlight what commonalities with other cases, which makes reading your article worth the readers’ time.
+Also highlight commonalities with other cases, which makes reading your article worth the readers’ time.

-The cover letter
+Leveraging the cover letter

 Much of the advice above refers to how you can prepare your manuscript in order to minimize the risk of a desk-rejection.
 However, there is another overlooked opportunity that you can use to convince editors about the merits of your paper: the cover letter.